 Early Life

-Cyrus Soli Poonawalla was born on May 11, 1941, into a Parsi family in Pune, India.
-His father, Soli Poonawalla, was a horse breeder, and the family owned the Poonawalla Stud Farms.
-Cyrus attended The Bishop's School in Pune and later graduated from Brihan Maharashtra College of Commerce (BMCC).
+Cyrus Soli Poonawalla was born into a Parsi family in Pune, Maharashtra, India, on May 11, 1941.
+His father, Soli Poonawalla, was a horse breeder, and the family owned the Poonawalla Stud Farms, which instilled an early exposure to business and entrepreneurship.
+He attended The Bishop's School in Pune and later studied at Brihan Maharashtra College of Commerce (BMCC) in Pune.

 Rise to Success